Antizycle/mortgageCalc/README.md

 User can choose different types of mortgage, enter (or use range sliders) different values, check additional options to reduce loan interest value.
 And after some delay (to minimize rerenders) results should be calculated and shown.
 Additionally user can view payment schedule.
 ### **Progress Log:**

+#2.
+Add data lists (initial Form data, options, mods and inputs).
+Add Form components with rudimentary logic for rendering inputs and corresponding range sliders, toggles and maternity/funds balancing.
+And required prop drilling for upcoming Form and Results state changing.
+Add form elements stylings.
+Add some auxiliary functions for general use.
 #1.
 Add development environment, basic Layout and Initial style.

 ### **TODO:**
 - [x] Development env., basic layout, styles
-- [ ] Fill up default form and lists data
+- [x] Fill up default form and lists data
-- [ ] Create Form Component and its children, style up
+- [x] Create Form Component and its children, style up
 - [ ] Implement form logic
 - [ ] Implement results debounce and calculation logic
 - [ ] Add payment schedule rendering